Find a therapist

 Here are a few reasons why it’s important to choose a therapist with an understanding of these sensitivities:

-• Complexities are understood: Those who have a specific cultural or demographic experience have complexities that other clients may not have, including discrimination or grappling with identity issues.
-A culturally sensitive therapist can provide advice and guidance with that layer of psychological and physical safety in mind.
+• Therapists who have themselves experienced discrimination or struggled with identity issues can provide advice and guidance with an added layer of psychological and physical safety for their clients.

-• Trust and rapport: When clients feel their cultural or demographic needs are recognized, they’re more likely to engage fully in therapy and get the most benefit out of the process.
+• When clients feel their cultural or demographic needs are recognized, they’re more likely to engage fully in therapy and get the most benefit out of the process.

-• Context is meaningful: There can be nuances to language and cultural practices that should be respected in a therapeutic context.
+• There can be nuances to language and cultural practices that should be respected in a therapeutic context.
 If a client feels they are being misunderstood or their specific circumstances are not being respected, it can create barriers in communication and care.

 Overall, cultural and demographic sensitivity enhances the experience, and can lead to more positive outcomes for greater emotional wellbeing, personal growth and mental health.